Bio: Kim Michele Richardson

 Kim mentors teen and adult writing workshops and has initiated student reading groups and has also implemented and designed successful programs to help homeless shelters - programs that taught students about giving back to their communities.

 Kim has been an active community worker doing volunteer work for Habitat for Humanity and a local shelter for the homeless, as well as helping younger students with reading and writing.
 She works closely with abuse victims and survivors of all types of abuse.
 Kim is also a contributor to The Huffington Post, writing about societal issues.
+She is also the author of the novels, LIAR’S BENCH and GODPRETTY IN THE TOBACCO FIELD.

 Causes this author supports: